-Sousa was a prominent figure in yes-terday's "big day" at the Great Lakes naval station.
+Sousa was a prominent figure in yesterday's "big day" at the Great Lakes naval station.
 He talked to me in the home of the commandant.
-As he talked home of the commandant.
-As he taked the revelry of the jackies, the society folk and the others of the 10,000 vis-itors, fraternizing as one people, came to us as a distinct cannon roar.
-I won-dered how it all affected this man of music, of stirring, impelling music.
-This man, who had not only witnessed thril-ling encodedes for many years, but had ling spectacles for many years, but had by means of directing hundreds of mu-sicians been the leading spirit in the emotional experience of vast audiences.
+As he talked the revelop of the includes home of the commandant.
+As he taked the revelry of the jackies, the society folk and the others of the 10,000 visitors, fraternizing as one people, came to us as a distinct cannon roar.
+I wondered how it all affected this man of music, of stirring, impelling music.
+This man, who had not only witnessed thrilling received for many years, but had ling spectacles for many years, but had by means of directing hundreds of mu-sicians been the leading spirit in the emotional experience of vast audiences.

 So I asked him.
 "Did you ever go duck shooting?" was the counter-question that he shot at me.
 I wondered for an instant if he could have misunderstood my query. he could have misunderstood my query.
 Perhaps I had not heard him aright.
-But one look at his expression con-vinced me that there had been no mis-take.
-He was serious: indeed, very much in earnest.
+But one look at his expression convinced me that there had been no mistake.
+He was serious; indeed, very much in earnest.
 I did not see how duck shooting was related to the jollity of the thousands.
 What did the liberty-equality-fraternity spirit of this human mass have to do with duck shooting?
 Lieutenant Sousa told me.